Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Conclusion

 \section{Conclusion}

-This paper introduces and systematically investigates the novel task of paper–code consistency detection.
-We construct the first benchmark dataset for this task in the bioinformatics domain, termed BioCon, which comprises 48 software projects and their associated publications.
-BioCon provides a standardized evaluation platform for studying cross-modal semantic consistency between research papers and code implementations.
-On the methodological side, we propose a unified cross-modal consistency detection framework based on pre-trained models, which effectively captures semantic alignment between methodological descriptions and their corresponding implementations.
-Experimental results demonstrate that our approach can accurately identify consistency relationships between papers and code, validating both the feasibility and significance of the task.
-More importantly, this work highlights the importance of bridging the gap between research papers and software implementations.
-The proposed BioCon benchmark and detection framework not only establish foundational infrastructure for future research but also offer a promising pathway toward improving reproducibility and enabling automated analysis in scientific software.
+In this work, we systematically introduce and investigate the problem of paper–code consistency detection.
+Focusing on the bioinformatics domain, we construct the first benchmark dataset, BioCon, which includes 48 bioinformatics software projects and their corresponding publications, providing a standardized basis for consistency analysis between papers and code.
+At the methodological level, we propose a unified cross-modal consistency detection framework based on pre-trained models, which effectively captures semantic alignment between methodological descriptions and code implementations.
+Building upon this framework, we conduct comprehensive evaluations from four perspectives: sentence-level classification, cross-modal retrieval, project-level assessment, and real-world case studies.
+Experimental results demonstrate that the proposed approach achieves strong performance across all evaluation dimensions.
+More importantly, the case study reveals that paper–code inconsistency is prevalent in real-world bioinformatics projects and may directly impact the reproducibility of research findings.
+This highlights the critical role of automated consistency detection in scientific research.

+Looking forward, several directions merit further exploration, including improving cross-project generalization, incorporating more fine-grained consistency modeling, and enhancing upstream text processing.
+We hope that this work provides a foundational framework for paper–code consistency analysis and contributes to advancing transparency and reliability in bioinformatics research.